joshuaGomesDaCosta/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/README.md

 The folder "src" contains a javascript script (index.js) and a json file who describe dependencies for a node application.
 This appliaction need the node_modules folder (not provided on this repo).

 ### How To test that the configuration is correct:
-1) use the right branch: git checkout -b fb-express-dynamic
+1) use the right branch: git checkout fb-express-dynamic
 2) build a image(from the root of this repo): docker build -t res/express_zoo docker-images/express_image
 3) run a container with port mapping to test out of Docker: docker run -d -p 8080:3000 res/express_zoo
-4) check many times(to see different results) the response sent by the server with telnet or a browser with the Docker address (192.168.99.100:8080)
+4) check many times(to see different results) the response sent by the server with telnet or a browser with your Docker address.

 ## Step 3: Reverse proxy with apache (static configuration)